About IADVL

 Dr. B.M.
 Ambady Oration, IADVL-Systopic Oration, IADVL Oration

-These are awarded to any person who has done significant and commendable work in the field of Dermatology, Venereology and Leprology thatmust have been published in any indexed journal of our specialty.
+These are awarded to any person who has done significant and commendable work in the field of Dermatology, Venereology and Leprology that must have been published in any indexed journal of our specialty.

 Awards and Medals